 How do politicians from programmatic parties govern when their programmatic commitments are inconsistent with voters' expectations?
 This paper demonstrates that anticipated electoral pressures can lead politicians from programmatic parties to resemble those from non-programmatic parties.
 When politicians from programmatic parties believe that voters will evaluate their performance using non-programmatic criteria, they engage in linkage switches: they initially campaign on programmatic platforms, but prioritize non-programmatic actions in office.
 I support this claim with evidence from Brazilian municipalities (1996-2012), where the Workers' Party (PT) employed programmatic appeals in an otherwise non-programmatic political context.
 Using a regression discontinuity design and the semi-automated text analysis of campaign platforms, I demonstrate that PT mayors initially ran on programmatic platforms, but once in office, they responded to anticipated electoral pressures by prioritizing actions that were inconsistent with the party's programmatic orientation.

 Visibility and Local Electoral Accountability

 How do voters use local elections to hold politicians accountable in decentralized contexts?
 Contrary to the common assumption that proximity helps citizens learn about local politicians' actions through first-hand observation, I suggest that proximity disproportionately provides citizens information about visible actions.
-Voters act on this information and reward incumbents for spending on highly visible actions, such as infrastructure projects and capital purchases, but not actions that align with their stated preferences, such as spending on health care and education.
-I support this claim with evidence from Brazilian municipalities, including fine-grained budgetary data, electoral results from 2000-2012, and an original database of municipal election surveys.
+Voters act on this information and reward incumbents for spending on highly visible actions, such as infrastructure projects and capital purchases, but these actions do not necessarily align with their stated preference for more spending on health care and education.
+I support these claims with evidence from Brazilian municipalities, including fine-grained budgetary data, electoral results from 2000-2012, and an original database of municipal election surveys.